Commercial marketplace transact capabilities

 Customers typically purchase using the Enterprise Agreement or a credit-card enabled pay-as-you-go agreement.
 The agreement type determines billing, invoicing, collection, and payout timing.

-All reporting and insights for the transact publishing option are available via the Insights section of the Cloud Partner Portal or Analytics section of Partner Center.
+All reporting and insights for the transact publishing option are available via the Analytics section of Partner Center.